Pick up a Professional Tool for Making Video Tutorials First

 Bear in mind that when watching your tutorials, even a single small unrelated change can be a distraction to your audiences.
-So, don’t let any other unrelating app appear in this capture frame.
-If you do it by chance, try to cut it away from your video with the technique shown in the latter part of this article.
+So, don’t let any other unnecessary apps appear in this capture frame.
+If you do it by chance, cut the needless part off the video with the technique shown in the latter part of this article.

-When your video tutorials require narration, you can go the Audio Input section under the Capture New Project window and choose the preferable device for narrating.
+When your video tutorials require narration, you can go the Audio Input section and choose the preferable device for narrating.
 So as to preserve the audio quality, you should use a medium to a high-quality microphone.
 Besides, a standalone one will produce better sound quality in comparison with a built-in one.

 During the recording, it’s hard to remember all the script that you’ve created, so keep it in your sight if possible so you can take a look when needed.
 This makes a smooth and sleek video, in the end.
 Also, try to keep your posture stand-up because it does make differences when narrating.

-When you are ready, click the Start Recording button and get started.
+When you are ready, click the Recording button and get started.

 3. Edit Captured Videos with Powerful Video Editing Tools

 After recording, you will have a raw video demonstrating truthfully what you’ve carried out on your screen.
-Now is the time for turning it into a professional looking one with a plenty of built-in video editing tools that ActivePresenter gives you.
-You won’t need any other video editing software but ActivePresenter.
+Now is the time for turning it into a professional looking one with a plenty of built-in video editing tools that ActivePresenter offers you.

 In any video tutorial, it’s important to let your viewers know what they should follow and where they should look at to keep track with the process.
 And changing the cursor highlight will bring you a lot of benefits on that.
 For illustrating and indicating, a bright red or blue circle that sticks to the mouse can do a far better job than a single arrow shape can do.